NERDDISCO/luminave/README.md

 ## modV

-If you want to use modV you have to start the local WebSocket server too:
+If you want to use modV you have to start the local WebSocket server:

 ### In luminave